John Chessell Buckler

 John Chessell Buckler (8 December 1793 – 10 January 1894) was a British architect, the eldest son of the architect John Buckler.
 J. C. Buckler initially worked with his father before taking over his practice.
 His work included restorations of country houses and at the University of Oxford.

 Career

+In 1811, at the remarkably young age of just eighteen, John Chessell Buckler (1793–1894) achieved the distinction of exhibiting at the Royal Academy of Arts.
+His exhibited work, entry 790, a finely executed watercolour titled 'Interior of Penmon Priory Church, Anglesey' (22.5 × 17 cm), demonstrated a level of technical precision and architectural sensitivity well beyond his years.
+This early Royal Academy showing stands as an extraordinary accomplishment and a testament to Buckler’s precocious mastery of draughtsmanship and composition.